apache/sling-org-apache-sling-committer-cli/README.md

-# Apache Sling Engine CLI tool
+# Apache Sling Committer CLI tool

 This module is part of the [Apache Sling](https://sling.apache.org) project.